SysBioChalmers/GECKO/.github/ISSUE_TEMPLATE/bug-detected.md

 ---
 name: Bug detected
-about: GECKO is not working as it should...
+about: Report a bug if GECKO was functioning as it should.
 title: Bug detected
 labels: bug
 assignees: ''